dotnet/spark/deployment/README.md

 Microsoft.Spark.Worker is a backend component that lives on the individual worker nodes of your Spark cluster.
 When you want to execute a C# UDF (user-defined function), Spark needs to understand how to launch the .NET CLR to execute this UDF.
 Microsoft.Spark.Worker provides a collection of classes to Spark that enable this functionality.

 ## Microsoft.Spark.Worker

+Select a Worker archive matching the application's `Microsoft.Spark` release, target framework, and executor architecture.
+The commands below use Spark 3.5.3 with Scala 2.12; `<version>` is the .NET for Apache Spark release.
+Use `microsoft-spark-3-5_2.12-<version>.jar`, not a bridge left over from Spark 2.x.
+Spark 4.0 instead requires its Scala 2.13 bridge and JDK 17; validate your APIs and deployment before switching.
+These generic Worker instructions do not replace the [retired HDInsight notebook integration](HDI-Spark/Notebooks/README.md).

-1. Select a [Microsoft.Spark.Worker](https://github.com/dotnet/spark/releases) Linux netcoreapp release to be deployed on your cluster.
+1. Select a [Microsoft.Spark.Worker](https://github.com/dotnet/spark/releases) Linux release to deploy on your cluster.
-   * For example, if you want `.NET for Apache Spark v0.1.0` using `netcoreapp2.1`, you'd download [Microsoft.Spark.Worker.netcoreapp2.1.linux-x64-0.1.0.tar.gz](https://github.com/dotnet/spark/releases/download/v0.1.0/Microsoft.Spark.Worker.netcoreapp2.1.linux-x64-0.1.0.tar.gz).
+   * For .NET 8 on Linux x64, select `Microsoft.Spark.Worker.net8.0.linux-x64-<version>.tar.gz` from the same release as the application's NuGet package and bridge.
 2. Upload `Microsoft.Spark.Worker.<release>.tar.gz` and [install-worker.sh](install-worker.sh) to a distributed file system (e.g., HDFS, WASB, ADLS, S3, DBFS) that your cluster has access to.

 ## Preparing your Spark .NET App